 - galvanising’s cathodic protection for steel ensures that small areas of the base steel, which may be exposed through severe impacts or abrasion, are protected from corrosion by the surrounding galvanised coating.

 An inherent advantage of the process is that a standard minimum coating thickness is applied.

-- Galvanized coatings are virtually self-inspecting because the reaction between steel and molten zinc in the galvanizing bath does not occur unless the steel surface is chemically clean.
-It is not possible to have a galvanized coating that is not properly bonded to the surface of the steel.
+- Galvanised coatings are virtually ‘self-inspecting’ because the reaction between steel and molten zinc in the galvanising bath does not occur unless the steel surface is chemically clean.
+It is not possible to have a galvanised coating that is not properly bonded to the surface of the steel.
 Therefore a